cartpauj/show-login/README.md

 # Show Login

-A lightweight, single-file WordPress plugin that provides a front-end login popup triggered by URL parameter.
-Built with modern PHP 7.4+ standards and vanilla JavaScript.
+A lightweight WordPress plugin that provides a front-end login popup triggered by URL parameter.
+Built with modern PHP 7.4+ standards, vanilla JavaScript, and clean architecture.

 ## Features

-- **Lightweight** - Single file plugin with no external dependencies
+- **Lightweight** - Minimal footprint with clean, organized code structure
 - **Pure JavaScript** - No jQuery or other libraries required
 - **Secure** - Rate limiting, nonce verification, and proper sanitization
 - **Accessible** - WCAG compliant with proper ARIA attributes
 - **Extensible** - Multiple hooks for two-factor authentication and customization
 - **Translation Ready** - Fully internationalized with i18n support
+- **Well Architected** - Proper MVC separation with dedicated classes for each concern

 ## Requirements